Work and benefits

 There’s good advice around about working from home.

+If you need to self-isolate or have Coronavirus, you may be entitled to Statutory Sick Pay.
 The UK Government recently expanded Statutory Sick Pay.
 You can check whether you are entitled to Sick Pay here.

 If you are self isolating and need a sick note for your employer, you can download a form from the NHS.